heutelbeck/sapl-policy-engine/sapl-documentation/2_5_CombiningAlgorithms.md

 Transformation uncertainty applies: if all policies vote `PERMIT` but more than one includes a transformation, the unanimous permit cannot be returned.

 **`unanimous strict`** is a stricter variant.
-Instead of requiring agreement on entitlement and merging constraints, it requires all applicable policies to return *equal* decisions - same entitlement, same obligations, same advice, same resource transformation.
+Instead of requiring agreement on entitlement and merging constraints, it requires all applicable policies to return *equal* decisions: same entitlement, same obligations, same advice, same resource transformation.
 No constraint merging occurs.
 If decisions differ in any way, it is treated as disagreement.

 #### `unique`